-I've previously only ever used git's regujlar lightweight tags, created with
+I've previously only ever used git's regular lightweight tags, created with

 git tag TAGNAME.

 Today I learned about annotated tags, created with

 git tag -a -m "MESSAGE"

 TAGNAME.
 If you don't specify

 Annotated tags store the creator, created timestamp, and the message.
 This might occasionally be useful for understanding what happened.
 A release tagged this way shows us who created the release, and when, which might differ from when the commit was created.